 History Curriculum Statement of Intent

-To develop children’s experiences, understanding, historical skills and vocabulary by teaching a creative and chronological History curriculum to inspire and ignite children’s curiosity about the wider world.
+To develop children’s experiences, understanding, historical skills and vocabulary.
+We teach a creative and chronological History curriculum to inspire and ignite children’s interest and curiosity about the wider world, giving them the vital tools and cultural capital to become active and reflective members in the world.

 - To build a History curriculum that develops learning and results in the acquisition of new knowledge and skills so that children will know more, remember more and understand more.